 Uranus experiences some of the most extreme seasons in the solar system as the planet's equator is nearly at a right angle to its orbit, tilting 97.77 degrees.

 For nearly a quarter of each Uranian year, the sun directly shines over each pole, whilst the rest of the planet is plunged into dark winter.
 For reference, a Uranian year is equivalent to about 84 Earth years.
 That's a long time to spend in the dark!

-Uranus is composed predominantly of hydrogen, helium and methane.
-Most of the lighter gases are found in the layered atmosphere.
-Temperature and pressure increase farther from the insubstantial surface (like most gas giants, the surface of Uranus is set where the pressure of the gas is equal to the pressure at sea level on Earth).
+Uranus is composed predominantly of hydrogen, helium and methane — the methane reflects blue light, giving Uranus its famous blue-green hue.
+The temperature and pressure increase farther from the insubstantial surface (like most gas giants, the surface of Uranus is set where the pressure of the gas is equal to the pressure at sea level on Earth).

 Unlike other gas giants, Uranus most likely boasts a rocky core rather than a gaseous one.
-Temperatures inside it may reach 8,540 F (4,727 C), which sounds warm but is cooler than other planets — Jupiter's core may reach 43,000 F (24,000 C).
+Temperatures inside it may reach 9,000 degrees Fahrenheit (4,982 degrees C), according to NASA.
+Though this is considerably warmer than the icy atmosphere, compared to other planet's Uranus' core is pretty cold.
+Temperatures in Jupiter's core for example reach approximately 43,000 F (24,000 C).

 Very little of Uranus' internal heat is radiated into space.
 According to NASA's Cosmos (opens in new tab), when NASA's Voyager 2 spacecraft arrived at Uranus, it found the gas giant lacks a strong internal heat source.
 The spacecraft's infrared detectors revealed Uranus radiates about as much energy as it received from the sun.